 Basic science, including translational science, is a key focus of the Linda Crnic Institute for Down Syndrome.
 To this end, the Crnic Institute has a Scientific Advisory Board.
-The Scientific Advisory Board is responsible to assist in creating and implementing the Crnic Institute’s scientific plan aimed at eradicating the medical and cognitive ill affects associated with Down syndrome.
+The Scientific Advisory Board is responsible to assist in creating and implementing the Crnic Institute’s scientific plan aimed at eradicating the medical and cognitive ill effects associated with Down syndrome.

 This includes providing guidance regarding key scientific hires, competitive grants and strategic scientific investments.
 The Scientific Advisory Board is made up of world-renowned scientists who are truly committed to our children with Down syndrome and the Crnic Institute’s mission.

 Kathleen and Curtis Marble Professor in Cancer Research, Professor of Biology, The David Koch Institute for Integrative Cancer Reasearch at MIT; Investigator, Howard Hughes Medical Institute

 Angelika Amon’s research at MIT aims to obtain a detailed molecular understanding of the regulatory circuits that control chromosome segregation and what happens to cells in which these mechanisms fail and hence become aneuploid.

 Thomas R. Cech, PhD

 Professor, Director Biofrontiers Institute, University of Colorado at Boulder,

 Former President, Howard Hughes Medical Institute

 Nobel Laureate Tom Cech has been on the faculty of the University of Colorado Boulder since 1978.
 In 2000, he was named president of the Howard Hughes Medical Institute and remained in the position until 2009.
 Currently his lab in Boulder investigates the structure and replication of telomeric DNA.
 A telomere protects the end of a chromosome from degenerating or fusing with another chromosome.

 Larry Gold, PhD